katmore/imdb-parse/README.md

 if you want to do anything else with the data, like put it into a database, you need to add another eventdir in the config file.
 For example, to have it insert into mongodb add the line:
 	$cfgIMEventDir[] = 'im-event-mongoinsert';
 to im-config.php
-5. you may be interested in NOT having the data displayed (dumped to screen) as it parses, in this case just REMOVE the line
+5. you may be interested in NOT having the data displayed (dumped to screen) as it parses, in this case just REMOVE the line:
 	$cfgIMEventDir[] = 'im-event-vardump';
 6. you may desire to have some visual indication of progress, there is an eventdir included for this purpose.
+To use it add the following line:
 	$cfgIMEventDir[] = 'im-event-justprogress';

 Customization: